cg94301/deep-reinforcement-multiagent/README.md

 Inside Jupyter launch Tennis.ipynb to train agent.
 Inside notebook run all cells from menu or manually advance through notebook with Shift+Enter.
 On Udacity GPU workspace this project takes about 4h to run.

-See REPORT.md for explanation of approach taken.
-See Tennis.md or Tennis.html for log of run that solved the environment.
+See *REPORT.md* for explanation of approach taken.

 ### Introduction from Udacity